ScalablyTyped/Converter/docs/readme.md

 and inherited a lot of decisions from it.

 ## License
-ScalablyTypedConverter code is distributed under the [GPL version 3](https://opensource.org/licenses/GPL-3.0).
+The ScalablyTyped Converter code is distributed under the [GPL version 3](https://opensource.org/licenses/GPL-3.0).
 Everything else is MIT licensed.